LSchatzki/NTangled_Datasets/README.md

 # NTangled Datasets
-Entanglement-based datasets and generators for quantum machine learning.
+Entanglement-based quantum datasets and generators for quantum machine learning.

 ## Motivation
 High quality, large-scale, datasets have played a crucial role in the development and success of classical machine learning.While most proposed novel